 On a regular basis, whole school attendance is scrutinised by Heads of Year, an Assistant Head, the Education Welfare Officer and the Attendance Officer.
 If your child’s attendance is below 98% an intervention strategy will be implemented.
 This may be a phone call home, home visit, referral to Education Welfare Officer or legal action such as Fixed Penalty Notice or a Final Warning which could result in a court case.

-In the rare event of your child being absent please ring the attendance officer, Kate Potter, on 01422 301058 or the school number 01422 362215 then select Option 1, to report their absence.
+In the rare event of your child being absent please ring attendance on 01422 301058 or the school number 01422 362215 then select Option 1, to report their absence.
 If their absence is unreported, the absence goes on your child’s attendance record as unauthorised.
 Parents/carers are asked to notify school of unavoidable absence by writing a letter or writing a note in the student planner.
 We advise that medical (including eye tests) and dental appointments (unless an emergency) are taken outside of school hours.

 Regular patterns in absence from school will be investigated and action may be taken.